el-ffeino/qwarp/README.md

 Program is written in C#, therefore you'll need [.NET Runtime](https://dotnet.microsoft.com/en-us/download) to run it.

 > [!NOTE]
-> Windows users likely already have it installed, but if not - get [.NET runtime from Microsoft](https://dotnet.microsoft.com/en-us/download)
+> Windows users likely already have it installed, but if not - [Download from Microsoft](https://dotnet.microsoft.com/en-us/download)

 **Arch Linux**:
 ```console